kubeflow/training-operator/README.md

 ## Getting Started

-You can simply run these commands to install Kubeflow Trainer if your Kubernetes cluster is ready:
+You can simply run these commands to install the latest Kubeflow Trainer if your Kubernetes cluster is ready:

 ```bash
 kubectl apply --server-side -k "https://github.com/kubeflow/trainer.git/manifests/overlays/manager?ref=master"